AluBhorta/UCSPy-Engine/README.md

 A course consists of:

 - `idx`: unique index.
 - `desc`: detail description.
-Can contain meta information.
+Can contain meta-information.
 - `num_of_sections`: number of sections of that course to be offered.
 - `timeslots_per_class`: how many timeslots will be offered in a class.
 The concept of a class is defined below in `Class` component.
 - `classes_per_week`: how many classes are offered in a week.